 5 tips for taking better photos of your Kids

-There is nothing we like photographing more than our children and with the quality of phone cameras we have never had it easier to do so.
-That being said, we see parents make a few mistakes that are preventing them from getting those great photos.
+There is nothing we like photographing more than our children, and with the quality of phone cameras, we have never had it easier to do so.
+That being said, we often see parents make a few mistakes that prevent them from getting better photos.
 The good news is that these photography mistakes are easy to remedy!
 Here are 5 simple steps that will instantly improve the photos you take of your kids.

 1. Get Down!